The sun ate the sky as if it had starved for a millennium, cutting the afternoon into slithers of topaz semi-darkness.

 It was a slow, drawling, lechery, that voice, the syllables dragged into a stuttering hiss.
-The Prince knew, hearing it, that either she or this creature were fated to die this day, for no one that spoke in such a manner could possess a soul that she could salvage.
+The Prince knew, hearing it, that either she or this creature were fated to die this day, for no being that spoke in such a manner could possess a soul that she could salvage.

 “Do you need my name, Old One?” asked Sy, as she crept further down the slippery incline.

 “Old One,” the voice repeated, in tones of disgust.
 “How I have hated that title.
 No one has used it in centuries, mind.
 The sea people have forgotten it, along with many other I have taken.
 What are you, then, that you remember?”

 “Young,” said Sy.
 “But I am not of the sea folk, nor do I seek your gifts.
 I only request an audience with you, if you will allow it.”

 “I am intrigued.
 Come then, creature of youth.
 I am waiting.”